-Meanwhile in the early 21st century Malawi achieved strong economic growth.
+Meanwhile in the early 21st century Malawi achieved steady economic growth.
 Although Malawi is still a poor country it is developing.
 There is reason to be optimistic about the future of Malawi.
-Today the population of Malawi is 18 million.
+Today the population of Malawi is 18.5 million.

 A brief history of Zambia

 A brief history of Tanzania